claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - This happened to me when I removed the third folder down out of four (in alpha order) and then re-added it.
 - It started appearing as the fourth item in selection dropdowns
-- I fixed it by dragging the fourth folder to a new location and then dragging it back to its origiinal location
+- I fixed it by dragging the fourth folder to a new location and then dragging it back to its original location
 - This seemed to reset the order to the way I wanted it in the dropdown
 - ...although this does suggest that the dropdown is listing them in creation order - so the workaround wouldn't work so well with more folders involved

-### If live preview colours text inside single brackets
+### If live preview adds colour to text inside single brackets

-- You can't have "[text]" because the text gets turned into a different colour
+- You can't have `[text]` because the text gets turned into a different colour inside the square brackets
 - See discussion [here](https://forum.obsidian.md/t/live-preview-dont-color-square-bracketed-text-as-a-link-unless-its-part-of-a-link/79896/2)
 - Fix it using [css snippets](#css-snippets)
 - Use the following snippet: